faridEsnaashari/twitter/README.md

 ***

 - Status code: 409
-    - description: If same phonenumber or national_id_number already exists in database, you get a response like this:
+    - description: If same national_id_number already exists in database, you get a response like this:
     - body:

         ```javascript